csridlen/eco395m-project-2/README.md

 maps.ipynb spits out *data/newnh_airbnb_2021.csv* and maps.
 neighborhood_distances.py then uses it to spit out *cleaned_data_updated.csv*.
 This is used for baseline analyses.
 We use the entire dataset we have for the predictive model building.
-*analysis_visualizations.ipynb* gives you the graphs.
-To build our predict models, we use *readtable.py* to load data into *word2vec_.ipynb* and *predict.ipynb*.
-These files build our word2vec and GBM price predictive models.
+*analysis_visualizations.ipynb* gives you the graphs and To build our predict models, we use *readtable.py* to load data into *word2vec_.ipynb* and *predict.ipynb*.
+These files build our word2vec and GBM price predictive models. *Lasso_model.ipynb* runs the lasso model.
+These include step by step detailed instructions and comments.
 Then, import the functions from *readtable.py* and *predict.ipynb* into *gbm_streamlit.py* to create a dashboard from the GBM model.
 If using a GCP instance, make sure your firewall settings allow the corresponding connection.

 ## Extensions and Limitations